Detecting Multilevel Manipulation from Limit Order Book via Cascaded Contrastive Representation Learning: Experiments

 \subsection{Experiment 1: Overall Performance Evaluation}

-This set of experiments is designed to evaluate the effectiveness of our proposed method in the context of multilevel manipulation detection.
-We primarily compare two modes: the original method, which employs Mean Squared Error (MSE) as the loss function without a separate LOB representation, and our proposed method, which combines a supervised contrastive learning loss function with a novel cascaded LOB representation pipeline.
-All models are fed with 5-level raw LOB data and manual features as input.
+This set of experiments assesses our proposed representation mode to effectively exploit multilevel LOB data for multilevel manipulation detection.
+Both modes take 5-level LOB data and manual features as input.
+The original mode relies solely on MSE loss without a Multilevel LOB Encoder, while our proposed mode integrates the cascaded LOB representation architecture and supervised contrastive learning.

-Based on the experimental results for multilevel manipulation detection presented in Table \ref{tab:performance_results}, the combination of the JFDS model with our proposed training method achieves state-of-the-art results across both the OC-SVM and Isolation Forest.
-This result demonstrates the significant superiority of our method for the multilevel manipulations detection task, making it the current optimal solution under an autoencoder-based approach combined with unsupervised detection.
+From Table \ref{tab:performance_results}, JFDS under the proposed mode achieves state-of-the-art results for both OC-SVM and Isolation Forest, demonstrating the clear superiority of our methods for multilevel manipulation detection.
 This significant finding is also consistent with the overall positive trend observed across most other representation models.
-For models such as CNN2, LSTM, and SimLOB, the new method consistently leads to improvements across all evaluated metrics, which fully demonstrates its effectiveness in enhancing the representational learning capabilities.
-In contrast, FEDformer and TimesNet show mixed results, with some metrics improving while others decline.
-We speculate this may be due to a lack of compatibility between these general-purpose representation models and the specific characteristics of LOB data.
+For models such as CNN2, LSTM, and SimLOB, the proposed mode consistently leads to improvements across all evaluated metrics, which fully demonstrates its effectiveness in enhancing the representational learning capabilities.
+In contrast, FEDformer and TimesNet show mixed results, with some metrics improving while others decline, which implies a lack of compatibility between these general-purpose representation models and the specific characteristics of LOB data.

-In conclusion, our experiments demonstrate that the proposed method consistently enhances the performance of various representation models and enables the JFDS model to achieve state-of-the-art results for the multilevel manipulation detection task.
+In conclusion, our experiments demonstrate that the proposed mode consistently enhances the performance of various representation models, except for two models for the general time series representation learning.
+Furthermore, with JFDS as the Contrastive Fusion Encoder, our method successfully achieves the state-of-the-art results for the multilevel manipulation detection task.